Category: Technically Light

 For more information about the levv compose specification, click here.

-Exposing your application on the internet
+Exposing your application to the internet

 By default, services deployed on levv cloud are not publicly accessible.

-service in the compose file.
-As you can notice, the WordPress service does have a public URL, while the database db
+To expose our WordPress site to the internet, we added the io.levv.public label to the wordpress service in the compose file.
+As you can notice, the wordpress service does have a public URL, while the db service does not.

 Our WordPress site will be served using HTTPS, using SSL certificates from Let’s Encrypt.